MVPD (Multichannel Video Programming Distributor)

 Brand marketing is a high-level approach that highlights the strength, values, and emotions of a brand.
 Brand marketing is focused on growing awareness for a brand and its values, as well as promoting a feeling of trust and warmth between consumers and a brand.

-Brand marketing initiatives are often splasher initiatives that often don’t provide the same types of feedback as data-rich performance marketing channels like OTT advertising.
+Brand marketing initiatives are often splasher initiatives that don’t provide the same types of feedback as data-rich performance marketing channels like OTT advertising.
 This may be in the form of billboards, sponsoring a team, product placement with a movie, association with a particular celebrity or athlete, etc.

 Brands like Nike and Apple often market themselves in the public square independent of any particular product launch.
 They have spent years using brand marketing to create a public perception of the brand.
 Simon Sinek, author of “Why?
 How Great Leaders Inspire Everyone to Take Action,” outlined this phenomenon saying “People don’t buy what you do; they buy why you do it.
 And what you do simply proves what you believe.”
 These brands spend millions marketing their “why” so that consumers purchase their products to align with this public image.